Emberwalker/Forgelin/README.md

 }
 ```

-Finally, ask ForgeGradle to add some extra rules for reobfuscation, to avoid namespacing issues with vanilla Forgelin/other
+Finally, ask ForgeGradle to add some extra rules for reobfuscation, to avoid namespace issues with other Kotlin versions
-Kotlin versions on the classpath:
+that may be on the classpath:
 ```
+reobf {
-minecraft {
+    jar {
-	[...]
-	// Kotlin shading
+	    // Kotlin+Adapter shading
-	srgExtra "PK: kotlin your/package/here/repack/kotlin" }
+	    extra "PK: kotlin your/package/here/repack/kotlin"
+	    extra "PK: org/jetbrains/annotations your/package/here/repack/annotations"
+	    extra "PK: io/drakon/forge/kotlin your/package/here/repack/adapter"
+	}
+}
 ```
-The destination package (`your/package/here/repack/kotlin` for this example) can be any package you think won't clash, either
+The destination package (`your/package/here/repack` for this example) can be any package you think won't clash, either
-with your code or anybody elses.
+with your code or anybody else's packages.
 As in the example, package paths use forward slash (`/`) in `PK` lines.

-After you're done with Gradle, simply copy the `KotlinAdapter` source file (`src/main/kotlin/io/drakon/forgelin/KotlinAdapter.kt`)
-somewhere in your project, changing the package path, then use the new path in the `Mod` annotation.

 Your @Mod implementation *must* be an `object`.
-There is no reason to make it a class and the adapter will not work if you do so.
+There is no reason to make it a class and the adapter will not work if

-___If this seems too complicated, just use the mod dependency.
-It's really easier.___
+you do so.

 ## Licenses
-Forgelin is licensed under the MIT License (see `LICENSE`).
+The Kotlin Adapter is licensed under the ISC License (see `LICENSE`), which is just a modernised version of the MIT
+License.

 Kotlin is property of Jetbrains.
 Look at their site for licensing bumf.
-This only really matters for redistributable jars which contain
-the Kotlin stdlib/reflect classes.